 - Evil Is Cool: Jigsaw/John Kramer, a menacing and charismatic villain with an intriguing MO.
 Even when fans felt that the films were going downhill, Tobin Bell could always be counted on to be menacing and creepy.
 Some fans feel this way about the succeeding Jigsaw killers, but none could really surpass the original.

-- Fanon Discontinuity: The Hoffman fanbase generally ignores Word of God stating that Hoffman dies in the bathroom at the end of 3D.
+- Fanon Discontinuity: Fans of Hoffman generally ignore Word of God stating that Hoffman died in the bathroom at the end of 3D.

 - Harsher in Hindsight: Saw 3D featured Chester Bennington of Linkin Park as one of the victims of Jigsaw's traps.
 He wound up committing suicide on July 20, 2017, the same day that the first trailer for Jigsaw came out.

-- In the first film, Gordon promises his daughter that he's not going to leave her.
-By the time the seventh film rolls around, his wife's left him and taken the daughter with her.
-Not to mention that he's working with the same guy as the man that would hold her hostage.
-After telling her that 'The Bad Man' didn't exist and wasn't hiding in her room.
+- In the first film, Lawrence promises his daughter that he's not going to leave her.
+By the time the seventh film rolls around, his wife's divorced him because of his mental instability and taken their daughter with her.
+Not to mention that he's working with the same guy as the man that held her hostage, after telling her that "The Bad Man" didn't exist and wasn't hiding in her room.

 - He's Just Hiding!: Some fans refuse to believe that Adam is dead and theorize his body in the sequels has been replaced with another one because of a continuity error (his corpse is shown to be chained by his right ankle while in the first movie he was chained by his left).

 - Believe it or not, it's been suggested between Lawrence and Adam.